bigpigeon.us, webpage WWII Roster > Roster Records > Roster Ha-He - © 2023 by Robert A. Christiansen, last update by RAC 1 Oct 2023

 † Heckman, Gail Wayne, SN 620-18-37, US Navy, Cass Co.

-- armed guard on SS Topa Topa enroute from Port of Spain, Trinidad in the Caribbean to Takoradi in today's Ghana, Africa; KIA 29 Aug 1942 350 miles N of Cayenne, French Guinea; Topa Topa sunk by two torpedoes from German uboat U-66; 18 crew & seven armed guards died, ~ 35 survived; Battle of the Atlantic; BNR.
+- armed guard on SS Topa Topa enroute from Port of Spain, Trinidad in the Caribbean to Takoradi in today's Ghana, Africa; KIA 29 Aug 1942 350 miles north of Cayenne, French Guinea; Topa Topa sunk by two torpedoes from German uboat U-66; 18 crew & seven armed guards died, about 35 survived.

 † Heckman, Fred Herman, SN 375-78-78, US Navy, Audubon Co.